 SYMBOL DESCRIPTION DANGER Incorrect use of the equipment may cause personal injury or death.
 WARNING Incorrect use of the equipment may cause personal injury or a serious system fault.
 CAUTION Incorrect use of the equipment may limit the system performance or cause the system to fail.
-If a system-down, malfunction, do pany (or affiliates) will not be held The goal is to produce a compret please notify NEC Corporation. nensive and accurate manual.
-However, if errors or omissions are found in this manual, or repair, contact the dealer or its service technician.
+The telephone system can only b If a system-down, malfunction, de pany (or affiliates) will not be held The goal is to produce a compret please notify NEC Corporation.
+If the system requires installation Carefully read all the manuals that e used in NEC-designated countries. efect or external factor such as an electrical failure indirectly causes a loss of profit, the com- d responsible. nensive and accurate manual.
+However, if errors or omissions are found in this manual, or repair, contact the dealer or its service technician. at relate to the system.